-With summer winding down in Reinholds, now is a good time to get ahead on air conditioner maintenance.
+With summer ending in Reinholds, now is a good time to get a head start on air conditioner maintenance.

-If you haven’t cleaned it this year, it could be full of dust and yard refuse.
+If you haven’t taken care of it lately, it could be full of dust and debris from your yard.
 This collection can decrease your unit’s efficiency and cause it to malfunction.
-Or make it wear out more quickly.
+Or wear it down faster.

-We advise having your air conditioning system professionally serviced annually.
+We advise having your air conditioning system professionally serviced every year.
 Why?
-Clean equipment can be more energy efficient, which could save you money on electric bills.
+A clean system can be more energy efficient, which could save you money on electric bills.

-Consistent AC maintenance also helps our technicians discover and take care of slight issues before they become expensive problems.
+Consistent AC maintenance also helps our technicians locate and address minor issues before they develop into costly problems.

 Related: How to Keep Your Air Conditioner from Failing

-There’s also some work you can do on your own between professional tune-ups.
-You just need about an hour to get the grime off your outdoor condenser unit, as well as a couple of components on your indoor HVAC system.
+There’s also some maintenance you can do on your own between professional tune-ups.
+It only takes about an hour to clean your outdoor condenser unit, as well as several components on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Choose a warm day to scrub your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
-That way, you can check your system once you’ve cleaned it.
+Select a mild day to wash your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
+That way, you can check your equipment once you’ve cleaned it.

 Related: How AC Repair and Maintenance Can Actually Save You Money